 What is a Guaranteed Investment Certificate (GIC)?

-A Guaranteed Investment Certificate (GIC) is a safe and low-risk investment option.
+A Guaranteed Investment Certificate (GIC) is a safe and low-risk investment you can purchase at a bank, credit union or other financial institution.

 - Your money is “locked in” at a fixed interest rate for a set investment period